tejaswini972/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     - **Backend host header**: Paste in the DNS name for the **ContosoWebLBSecondaryIP** Public IP Address (in the **ContosoRG2** resource group).
     - **Priority**: 2

+   > **Note** : Sometimes there is a possibility that **ContosoWebLBSecondaryIP** will not be listed in the **Backend host name** dropdown list.
+In this case, you can go ahead and create the backend pool with only one backend.
+Once the **ContosoPool** is created it will be listed under backend pools, select it and try to add backend **ContosoWebLBSecondaryIP** again by performing Step 6.

     ![The Add a backend pane has the previously specified values set.](images/dr-fd-be2.png "Add a backend pane")

 7. Select **Add** to create the backend pool.